bdWhistmore/NSM-Engineering/capstone.md

 ---

-Copy the updated local.repo to the archive directory.

 `cp /etc/yum.repos.d/local.repo ~/archive/`

-For each host, move the files from the yum.repos.d directory to an archive, and then copy the local.repo file from the sensor's /etc/yum.repos.d/ to all the containers excluding the repo, and then update the yumcache to read the new files. make sure your local.repo file is updated in the sensors /etc/yum.repos.d directory if you want to use this command:

 `for host in elastic{0..2} pipeline{0..2} kibana; do ssh -t elastic@$host 'sudo mkdir ~/archive && sudo mv /etc/yum.repos.d/* ~/archive/' && sudo scp /etc/yum.repos.d/local.repo elastic@$host:~/local.repo && ssh -t elastic@$host 'sudo mv ~/local.repo /etc/yum.repos.d/local.repo && sudo yum makecache fast' ; done`

-`exit`

 ---